chibisafe/chibisafe/docs/systemd.md

 ### Service config for systemd
-The file chibisafe-example.service is to be moved to `/etc/systemd/system/chibisafe.service`
+The file toshokan-example.service is to be moved to `/etc/systemd/system/toshokan.service`

 You will need to edit the parameters:
-- `User` to be the username/uid of your chibisafe instance
+- `User` to be the username/uid of your toshokan instance
-- `WorkingDirectory` to the **FULL** path to your chibisafe, `/home/chibisafe/chibisafe` for example.
+- `WorkingDirectory` to the **FULL** path to your toshokan, `/home/toshokan/toshokan` for example.
-- `EnvironmentFile` the same as the above, with the addition of `/.env`, `/home/chibisafe/chibisafe/.env`
+- `EnvironmentFile` the same as the above, with the addition of `/.env`, `/home/toshokan/toshokan/.env`

 ### If you are using n/nvm you will also need to update the path to npm in `ExecStart`
 - For n this will likely be `/home/username/n/bin/npm`